rdf-elixir/rdf-ex/README.md

 false
 ```

+If you want to prohibit the creation of invalid literals, you can use the `new!` constructor function of `RDF.Datatype` or `RDF.Literal`, which will fail in case of invalid values.

 A RDF literal is bound to the lexical form of the initially given value.
 This lexical representation can be retrieved with the `RDF.Literal.lexical/1` function:

 ```elixir